misaka00251/netease320k-announceboard/README.md

 # What is this?
- This is used by Netease cloudmusic to deal with the music quality, whick is based on [myTinyTodo](http://www.mytinytodo.net/).
+ This is used by Netease cloudmusic to deal with the music quality, which is based on [myTinyTodo](http://www.mytinytodo.net/).
- You can find our Demo [here](http://163.uushare.info/announce/).
+ You can find our Project site [here](http://163.uushare.info/announce/).
  If you find any issue please post [here](https://github.com/misaka00251/netease320k-announceboard/issues/new).

 # Fetures